sireum/virtual-reactor-hooks/README.md

 **How is it determined whether or not a time-based operator exists within a virtual section?**
 Within a virtual-time section, each subscriber holds a unique virtual-time scheduler within its [Context](https://projectreactor.io/docs/core/release/reference/#context.api).
-When a time-based operator is created, for a Flux/Mono, this virtual-time-based reactor distribution will instead create and return a corresponding [deferWithContext](https://projectreactor.io/docs/core/release/api/reactor/core/publisher/Flux.html#deferWithContext-java.util.function.Function-) operator which become the user's intended time-based operator at subscription time.
+When a time-based operator is created, this virtual-time-based reactor distribution will instead create and return a corresponding [deferWithContext](https://projectreactor.io/docs/core/release/api/reactor/core/publisher/Flux.html#deferWithContext-java.util.function.Function-) operator which become the user's intended time-based operator at subscription time.